geissmbo/Name_Sort/README.md

 # NameSorter

-The Goal: Name Sorter

-Build a name sorter.
-Given a set of names, order that set first by last name, then by any given names the person may have.
-A name must have at least 1 given name and may have up to 3 given names.
+Read list of names from txt file unsorted-names-list.txt Each name has a surname and up to 3 given names.
+Sorts the names alphabetically by surname then by given.
+Print sorted list to console and create a text file of sorted list to sorted-names-list.txt

 Example Usage
 Given a a file called unsorted-names-list.txt containing the following list of names;